tokio-rs/tracing/README.md

 }

 pub fn shave_all(yaks: usize) -> usize {
-    // Constructs a new span named "shaving_yaks" with trace log level,
+    // Constructs a new span named "shaving_yaks" at the TRACE level,
     // and a field whose key is "yaks".
 This is equivalent to writing:
     //
     // let span = span!(Level::TRACE, "shaving_yaks", yaks = yaks);